khosravm/Anomaly-Detection/Basic Models for AD/README.md

         its nearest neighboring data points largely deviates from the proximity of the data point to most of the other data points in the data set.

-<p style='text-align: justify;'> While detecting anomalies, we almost always consider ROC and Precision as it
+<p align="justify"> While detecting anomalies, we almost always consider ROC and Precision as it
 gives a much better idea about the model's performance.
 An ROC curve (receiver operating characteristic curve) is a graph showing the performance of a classification model at all classification thresholds.
 This